 Clear cutting of timber that is solely incidental to the preparation of land for other uses is not considered a forest practice and is permitted subject to the use standards applicable to the proposed new use and development.

 A forest practice that only involves timber cutting is not a development under the SMA and this SMP and does not require a shoreline substantial development permit or a shoreline exemption.
+This includes the construction of temporary access roads.
+All such temporary access roads must be properly abandoned following harvest.

 When allowed.
 These uses are allowed in the shoreline environment designations listed in SCC 14.26.405 Uses and Modifications Matrix, subject to the following: